 A couple days later, I was thinking of how much I enjoyed the dinner that I got a craving for amaranth so I made a panful during mushroom season with a mix of mushrooms like chicken of the woods, waxy caps, and black trumpet mushrooms.
 It's a simple variation on my favorite wilted green prep: garlic, olive oil, lemon and chili.
 It's a great way to use up a nice pile of greens from thinning the garden.

-Wilted Amaranth With Garlic, and Summer Wild Mushrooms
+Wilted Amaranth With Garlic, Chili and Mushrooms

-- 4 tablespoons unsalted butter
+- 2 tablespoons unsalted butter